freenas/freenas-docs/userguide/services.rst

    dbd -rf /path/to/share

-This command may take a while, depending upon the size of the pool or dataset being shared.
+This command can take some time, depending upon the size of the pool or dataset being shared.
 This command will wipe the CNID database and rebuild it from the CNIDs stored in the AppleDouble files.